deshaw/versioned-hdf5/docs/installation.rst

 .. note::

-   Wheels on PyPi depend on an exact h5py version.
+   Wheels on PyPI depend on an exact h5py version.
 This is due to limitations of the wheel format.
 If you need a different h5py version, please either install via conda or build from sources.